galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

    > >    - *"With following condition*": `c11==18` (to adapt to the number of sample)
    > >    - *"Number of header lines to skip*": `1`
    > >
-   > >    For our example datasets, 4 AVs are found for all samples
+   > >    For our example datasets, 4 AVs are found in all samples
    > {: .solution}
    {: .question}

-3. **Variant frequency**
+3. **Variant frequency plot**

    ![Variant frequency plot](../../images/sars-cov-2-variant-discovery/variant-frequency.svg)

    This plot represents AFs (cell color) for the different AVs (columns) and the different samples (rows).
 The AVs are grouped by genes (different colors on the 1st row).
 Information about their effect is also represented on the 2nd row.
 The samples are clustered following the tree displayed on the left.

-   In the example datasets, the samples are clustered in 3 clusters (as we defined when running the workflow), that may represent different SARS-CoV-2 variants as the AVs profiles are different.
+   In the example datasets, the samples are clustered in 3 clusters (as we defined when running the workflow), that may represent different SARS-CoV-2 lineages as the AVs profiles are different.

 # From AVs to consensus sequences